Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 Then sings my soul....

-And so I sat through hundreds and hundreds of dry, conventional church services — the obligatory hymns, the condemnations of the world, that affirmations that this church is where God is.
+And so I sat through hundreds and hundreds of dry, conventional church services — the obligatory hymns, the condemnations of the “secular” world (the same world that God calls us to love), the affirmations that this church is where God is.
 Stay here.
 Give your money to our programs here.
 Bow under the pressure of the threat of hell, and confine yourself to all that is familiar within the walls of this community.

-And as soon as the last chord rang out from the last hymn on the church organ, I would bolt to the car and turn on the weekly Top 40 countdown.
-I would turn my radar dish to signals from outside the walls, and I would sing along with new favorites and root for those artists who had a sense of courage.
-Creativity.
-Faith.
+And as soon as the last chord rang out from the last hymn on the church organ, I would bolt to the car and turn on Rick Dees’ Weekly Top 40 countdown on 103.7.
+I would turn my radar dish to signals from outside the walls, and I would sing along with new favorites and root for those artists led by imagination and courage — by an invigorating faith.

 Sometimes, those Top 40 hits made faith sound visceral, courageous, and necessary.
 Take these lines, for example, about lovers leaping into the unknown: